timeplus-io/docs/docs/functions.md

 `if(condition,yesValue,noValue)`

+Controls conditional branching.

 For example `if(1=2,'a','b')` will get `b`

 ### multi_if

-`multi_if(condition1, then1, condition2, then2.. ,else)` An easier way to write if/self or case/when
+`multi_if(condition1, then1, condition2, then2.. ,else)` An easier way to write if/self or case/when.

 ## Aggregation